Showing All FAQ’s

 My university has agreed to waive or cancel rents, why are Uni2 Rent not doing the same?

-Uni2 Rent and our landlords have seen that some universities are reducing the January instalments of rent for students that are unable to return to their halls of residence.
+Uni2 Rent and our landlords have seen that some universities are reducing instalments of rent for students that are unable to return to their halls of residence.
 While our landlords would very much like to reduce or waive rent payments, the types of accommodation provider that are able to offer this are completely different commercial entities to that of the everyday landlord who have properties managed by Uni2 Rent.

 Halls of residence in universities are different to the student properties that Uni2 Rent manage and operate within the private rental sector.
 As our properties are not affiliated to universities directly, they are all part of the private rental sector and private landlords are under no obligation to reduce or waive rent payments.